CHOK: History

-CHOK-1-FM
+CHOK-1-FM and technical information

 In April 2007, CHOK applied to add an FM transmitter (CHOK-1-FM) at Sarnia to broadcast at 103.3 MHz and simulcast the programming of CHOK, due to AM reception problems from metal and steel associated with the operations from petrochemical plants.
 Another company, Points Eagle Radio, had applied at the same time to use the 103.3 MHz frequency to broadcast Aboriginal programing.
 Points Eagle Radio was given approval by the CRTC to use the 103.3 FM frequency on August 7, 2007.

 On July 20, 2007, CHOK was given approval in part to broadcast at 100.9 MHz.
 On October 10, Blackburn Radio applied to use the frequency 103.9 MHz instead.
 On January 18, 2008, CHOK was given approval to use the 103.9 frequency with 200 watts power.

 CHOK began testing of its 103.9 FM transmitter atop the Kenwick Building in downtown Sarnia, on June 18.
 On the morning of July 23, CHOK signed on as Country 103.9 FM and would continue to simulcast its signal on 1070 AM.

 The station also has a low-power license-exempt repeater on 101.5 FM at the Progressive Auto Sales Arena.
 The 101.5 FM frequency is reserved for use by the CBC, should they choose to broadcast on that frequency in the future.